auth0/docs/articles/logs/query-syntax.md

 While the query syntax described in [this doc](/logs/query-syntax#query-syntax) is compliant with both the old and new engines, there are some special queries that behave different in v2 and v3:

 * The `include_totals` field is no longer supported.
 While in search engine v3 the parameter is accepted and will throw a response with an object format, that object will not contain the `total` field anymore.
-The details field is not searcheable anymore, only the [list of searcheable fields]() can be used for search and sort.
+* The details field is not searcheable anymore, only the [list of searcheable fields](/logs/query-syntax#searchable-fields) can be used for search and sort.
 * Log fields are not tokenized like in v2, so `description:rule` will not match a description with value `Create a rule` nor `Update a rule` like in v2.
 Instead, use `description:*rule`.
 See [wildcards](/logs/query-syntax#wildcards) and [exact matching](/logs/query-syntax#exact-matching).
 * The .raw field extension is no longer supported and must be removed.
 In v3, fields match the whole value that is provided and are not tokenized as they were in v2 without the .raw suffix.
 * Ranges for dates for which the exact time is not provided, will behave different than in v2.
-For example, the following query `q=date:[2018-12-18 TO 2018-12-19]` will return logs from start of first date 2018-12-18T00:00:00Z to end of last date 2019-12-19T23:59:59Z on search engine v2, but it in v3, as all dates that don't include the time will be filled with zeros, it will return logs from start of first date 2018-12-18T00:00:00Z to start of second date 2018-12-19T00:00:00Z, which means that all logs from 2018-12-19 will be excluded.
+For example, the following query `q=date:[2018-12-18 TO 2018-12-19]` will return logs from start of 2018-12-18 *to end of day of* 2019-12-19 on search engine v2, but it in v3, as all dates that don't include the time will be filled with zeros, it will return logs from start of 2018-12-18 *to start of day* of 2018-12-19T00:00:00Z, which means that all logs from 2018-12-19 will actually be excluded.
 In order to include the desired date, either the time should be provided or the following date should be added to the range, i.e. `q=date:[2018-12-18 TO 2018-12-20}`.